What is Coronavirus-19 (COVID-19)?

 Is Great Plains Health allowing visitors at this time?

 Great Plains Health is currently limiting visitors due to the Coronavirus (COVID-19).
-The following restrictions are in place:
+The current visitor policy can be viewed here.

 All visitors entering the hospital will be greeted by a door monitor or security personal for a brief screening process prior to entering.
 The will be asked the following questions: